-The Torah (Old Testament) and other writings of unknown origin, were nailed onto the first Christian bible by order of a pagan Roman Emperor's political committee hundreds of years after it was first transcribed in 144 A.D.
+The Hebrew bible (Old Testament) and other writings of unknown origin, were nailed onto the first Christian bible by order of a pagan Roman Emperor's political committee hundreds of years after it was first transcribed in 144 A.D.

 The committee was called the Council of Nicaea and its actions in 325 A.D. were the theological equivalent of spraypainting a wall with graffiti - rendering The Very First Bible virtually unrecognizable from its original form.
 The changes were formally codified by the Council of Rome in 382 A.D.

-According to the first Christians at the Council of Jerusalem in 48 A.D., God was revealed through Jesus, not the Torah (Old Testament) - which depicts a tribal religion, deity and culture that is alien to Christianity.
+According to the first Christians at the Council of Jerusalem in 48 A.D., God was revealed through Jesus, not the Hebrew bible (Old Testament) - which depicts a tribal religion, deity, culture and set of laws that are alien to Christianity and its canon.